mikey-jay/realm-simulator/README.md

 - bots are given a single parcel to build on - this is currently a spacious parcel but this is configurable in the simulation - the parcel is assumed to get an average VRF roll for its alchemica supply, and does not have any boosts (both of these variables are configurable, however)
 - bots do not spend any GLTR to speed up installation crafting - since the value of GLTR vs alchemica is dynamic, its cost is not able to be assumed it a meaningful way in the simulation
 - bots do not collect any spillover - all spillover from reservoirs is assumed lost
+- bots stop crafting and upgrading harvesters if they exceed their desired maximum harvest rate.
+This rate is calculated by taking the total amount of alchemica they would get from the act I, round 1 survey, and dividing it by the length of that round.
+Since this first round has the highest distribution of alchemica, the bots ensure they have a high enough rate to be able to harvest their alchemica in a timely fashion.

 In addition to the rules above, the following strategies are examined in the simulation.
 The code that runs the bot strategies is contained in the `/strategies` folder of the project.